ShinySpiderdude/hadoopexam/README.txt

 We now have entries of the form: (siteX, siteY) -> (number-of-common-tags-1, number-of-common-tags2) emit the pair and the max of all common-tags

+Phase 4:

-Step 5 (Mapper):
+Step 7 (Mapper):
 We now map each entry to the form (siteX common-tags) -> (similar site) in order to create a secondary index We don't need all sets of (siteX siteY) as this will both take too long (as long as 10K^2 operations per entry) and is not needed since we only need top 10 similarities (we will "arbitrarily" choose the first 11 sites (for code readability) to be the similar sites for every site in this entry).
-(Technical note: We'll have to create a "WritableComparable" object for the key in order to sort by (siteX ASC, common-tags DESC))
+Technical note: We'll have to create a "WritableComparable" object for the key in order to sort by (siteX ASC, common-tags DESC))
+And a partitioner to partition the entries by "siteX"

-Step 6 (Reducer):
+Step 8 (Reducer):
 We are almost done.
 Since the input to the reducer is sorted by the [composite] key, we will have sorted entries by both site and common-tag-number.
 We will iterate through the 10 highest entries and drop the rest.